LUSHDigital/microservice-crud/README.md

 ```

 ## Usage
-To create a new CRUD resource first extend your model from `\LushDigital\MicroServiceModelUtils\Models\MicroServiceBaseModel`
+To create a new CRUD resource first extend your model from `\LushDigital\MicroServiceModelUtils\Models\MicroServiceBaseModel`.
+The model must also implement the `LushDigital\MicroServiceCrud\Models\CrudModelInterface` interface.

 ```php
 <?php